Suspect in German politician's murder confesses | DW | 26.06.2019

 Lübcke was found with a gunshot wound to the head in early in June.

 The 65-year-old was a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU) and led a regional government office in the city of Kassel.
-He was known for his pro-migrant views.
+He had previously received death threats for his pro-migrant views.

 Read more: Opinion: German politician's murder is an attack on democracy

 Authorities concluded that the killing was motivated by right-wing extremism.
-Stephan E. was arrested after police found DNA evidence linking him to the crime.
+They arrested Stephan E. after finding DNA evidence that linked him to the crime.

+Citing Federal Prosecutor General Peter Frank, German parliamentarians said the 45-year-old had confessed on Tuesday and claimed to have acted alone.

-The 45-year-old suspect allegedly has links to the militant neo-Nazi group Combat 18 and has previously been convicted over attacks against minorities.
+E. allegedly has ties to the militant neo-Nazi group Combat 18 and has previously been convicted over attacks against minorities.

 Read more: Far-right AfD 'complicit' in German pro-migrant politician's killing